Link Click: Audio drama

-An audio drama adaptation was released on 猫耳 (Māo ěr) FM ("Cat Ears FM") on November 10, 2022, and aired every Thursday.
+An audio drama adaptation was released on Mao Er FM on November 10, 2022, and aired every Thursday.
 The first season consists of 12 episodes that are each about 30 minutes long.

 Live-action drama

 A live-action drama adaptation was announced on June 17, 2023.
 The series can be found on Bilibili or YouTube, starring Jiang Long as Cheng Xiaoshi and Bi Wenjun as Lu Guang.

+A Japanese live action adaptation has been announced and is a co-production between Fuji TV, Bilibili, and Tokai TV.
+The series aired on THK, Fuji TV and its affiliates from April 11 to June 13, 2026.

 Musical

 A stage musical adaptation was announced on August 8, 2023, and premiered on November 10, 2023.

 Reception

 Reviewing the first season for /Film, Rafael Motamayor praised the animation, music, and the series's ability to create tension.
-Motamayor described Link Click as "life-affirming" and "feel[ing] fresh and new".
+He described Link Click as "life-affirming" and "feel[ing] fresh and new".